DataDog/integrations-core/docs/dev/create_a_tile.md

 ddev validate all <INTEGRATION_NAME>
 ```

+Next, complete the following steps:

-Next, commit all changes to your feature branch and push your changes to the remote repository.
-Open a pull request that contains your integration tile's asset files (including images) in the [`marketplace`][18] or [`integrations-extras`][26] repository.
-After you've created your pull request, automatic checks will run to verify that your pull request is in good shape and contains all the required content to be updated.
+1. Commit all changes to your feature branch.
+2. Push your changes to the remote repository.
+3. Open a pull request that contains your integration tile's asset files (including images) in the [`marketplace`][18] or [`integrations-extras`][26] repository.
+4. After you've created your pull request, automatic checks will run to verify that your pull request is in good shape and contains all the required content to be updated.

 ## Review process